 This is a very important topic when it comes to working on a project destined for either implementation or team-work.

 When working on a project, it is necessary to select the scale at which you will eventually plot the drawing.
 You need to be able to draw while having in mind the relationship the object in the real-world and the object plotted on paper will have.

-For real project, you should not just come up with some arbitrary scale based on what looks normal on whatever paper size you want to plot on.
+For a real project, you should not just come up with some arbitrary scale based on what looks normal on whatever paper size you want to plot on.
 There exist a set of standard of Drawing Scale and Drawing Scale factor acceptable for the discipline you happen to work in.

 CAD users use two different terms while talking about a drawing intended to be plotted: Drawing Scale and Drawing Scale Factor

 Drawing Scale VS. Drawing Scale factor

 The Drawing Scale has been around since the beginning of technical drawing and on-paper graphic representation of objects.
 It existed long before CAD.
 Drawing Scales are expressed with / or: such as 1/2 or 1:100.

 Let’s take this as an example: Drawing scale 1:10 simply means that 1 unit on the plotted drawing corresponds to 10 units in the real world.

 The Drawing Scale factor is a single number that represents a multiplier.
 The Drawing Scale factor of a drawing is the conversion factor between a measurement on the plot and the measurement in the real world.